DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 ## Run Migrations

 Migrations are like version control for your database, allowing a team to easily modify and share the application's database schema.
-In Laravel, they are placed in the `database/migrations` directory.
-Each migration file name contains a timestamp which allows Laravel to determine the order of the migrations.
+In **Laravel**, they are placed in the `database/migrations` directory.
+Each migration file name contains a timestamp which allows **Laravel** to determine the order of the migrations.

-Luckily for us, the user migration files comes by default with a fresh Laravel install.
+Luckily for us, the user migration files comes by default with a fresh **Laravel** install.
 Check the `database/migrations` directory to ensure you have at least two migration files named `xxx_create_users_table.php` and `xxx_create_password_resets_table.php` where `xxx` represents the timestamp.

 Now, run this command from your terminal: